harry-wang-faire/frontend/README.md

 Please only input tags or student name, otherwise it will only search by one

-Notice that this app is developed under MacOS 13-inch version, the UI looks the same as the construction.
+Notice that this app is developed under MacOS 13-inch version, the UI looks the same as the instruction.

 Thank you for taking time look at it